ETH Research Data Management Summer School 2025

 Focus of the workshop

-In this workshop, you will learn how to use Renku to make your research output more Findable, Accessible, Interoperable and Reusable (FAIR).
+In this workshop, you will learn how to use Renku to take advantage of Open Science best practices from the start.

 Learning objectives

-- how to set up and use Renku to manage data, code, workflows and computational environments;
+- set up and use Renku to manage data, code and computational environments in a reusable fashion,

-- how to use a reproducibility platform to seamlessly share computational workflows with others.
+- use the platform to seamlessly share data, code, and computational environments with others.

 Target audience